-- Being “light" means bearing a positive witness to the world around us so that others "see our good deeds and give praise to our Father in heaven" (Matt.
+Comparatively, being "light" means being a positive witness to the world around us.
+That is to say; we are to act so that others "see our good deeds and give praise to our Father in heaven" (Matt.
 5:16).

 4. You Are God's Image

 Not to mention we are to reflect God's nature and character in our world (Gen. 1:1; John 1:1–3).
 That is our most basic identity.

 5. You Have a Cultural Mandate